Faculty Handbook: Vancouver Campus

 Introduction

-This faculty manual for the Vancouver campus supplements the Employee Handbook, Vancouver Based Employees, which governs the employment terms of all employees, including faculty.
-This manual is intended to provide additional information to faculty about the institution, and policies and procedures related to academics as well as faculty appointments and promotions.
+This faculty handbook for the Vancouver campus supplements the Employee Handbook, Vancouver Based Employees, which governs the employment terms of all employees, including faculty.
+This handbook is intended to provide additional information to faculty about policies and procedures related to academics as well as faculty appointments and promotions.

-New York Institute of Technology is a private, independent, non-sectarian, coeducational university with 8,000 students at campuses in the United States and British Columbia, Canada.
+New York Institute of Technology is a private, independent, non-sectarian, coeducational institute with 8,000 students at campuses in the United States and British Columbia, Canada.
 The institution offers more than 90 undergraduate, graduate and professional degree programs in arts, sciences, architecture, technology, business, education and medicine.
-Since its founding in 1955, New York Tech has graduated more than 112,000 students.
+Since its founding in 1955, New York Tech has graduated more than 110,000 students.

-View the Vision and Mission of New York Institute of Technology.
+View the mission, vision, and promise of New York Institute of Technology.

 Charter and Licensure